 In a city of endless beer, you know that some of the best kid-friendly restaurants in Asheville happen to be breweries!

-With apps, pizza, and house-brewed adult bevies, Asheville Pizza and Brewing clearly aims to keep the whole family happy, fed, and full!
+With apps, pizza, and house-brewed adult bevies, Asheville Pizza and Brewing clearly aims to keep the entire family happy, fed, and full.

 If you’re anything like us, looking for the perfect combination of local food, decent drinks, something “plain” for picky kids, and a unique setting can be a tall order.